maebli/maebli.github.io/_posts/2021-02-17-raspberry-pi.markdown

 ### Using One of the Cores for Debugging

-An alternative is to use one of the two cores for debugging with the help of the Repos [Pico Debug](https://github.com/majbthrd/pico-debug/).
+Raspberry Pi Foundation employees in ["The Amp Hour Elctronics" Podcast #529](https://theamphour.com/529-embedded-hardware-with-the-raspberry-pi-team/) mentioned that this is a planned feature for the future.
+Basically one core debugs the other and debugging is done over USB.
+A github user has already implemented smoething in this direction in the repos[Pico Debug](https://github.com/majbthrd/pico-debug/).
 This is a very neat solution, as we don't often need two cores for micro controller projects.
 It uses [ARM's open source CEMIS-DAP Debugger](https://www.keil.com/support/man/docs/dapdebug/dapdebug_introduction.htm).
 At the time of writing, the Pico Debug requires the use of a fork of the pico-sdk which has not been merged.
 This means pico-debug is not officially supported yet.

-*WARNING: If you've already installed the pico-sdk than this won't work, you have to uninstall the offical version first or change PICO_SDK_PATH*
+*WARNING: If you've already installed the pico-sdk than this won't work, you have to uninstall the offical version first or change PICO_SDK_PATH.*

 ```bash
 #!/bin/bash